douglasgreen/outlines/computing/computer_programming/programming_paradigms.md

 3.  **ASP (Answer Set Programming)**: A form of logic programming focused on difficult (often NP-hard) search problems.
 ASP is used for knowledge representation and reasoning, and it has applications in AI planning, problem-solving, and declarative programming.

-4.  **Mercury**: A functional logic programming language that combines the best of both paradigms, aiming to improve upon Prolog\'s performance and functionality, especially in more complex applications.
+4.  **Mercury**: A functional logic programming language that combines the best of both paradigms, aiming to improve upon Prolog's performance and functionality, especially in more complex applications.

 Logic programming, with its unique approach to problem-solving, offers a powerful tool for certain types of applications, particularly those involving complex symbolic reasoning, natural language processing, and artificial intelligence.
 Its declarative nature allows developers to focus on the logic of the problem without getting entangled in the procedural aspects of implementation.